rgmyr/tf-ProSeNet/README.md

 # TensorFlow-ProSeNet

 This is a `tf.keras` implementation of [Interpretable and Steerable Sequence Learning via Prototypes](https://arxiv.org/abs/1907.09728).
-Whether I'll implement the "steering" part remains to be seen -- probably not worth it for my purposes.
+It's unlikely I'll implement the "steering" part, but most of the interpretive stuff should be useful.
 ## Notes

 The complete loss minimized is a combination of: